jeff4/bionotes.github.io/index.md

 * Story of how Salvador Luria discovered the phenomenon of methylation, which is part of what led him to discover restriction enzymes.

 ### Michelle Mischke
-* Origin of replication and promoters
+* Origin of replication (Ori) and promoters and strong versus weak binding of RNAP.
+Even RNAPs weakly bound to a promoter region (b/c of sequence semi-mismatch) can improve their activity if other helper proteins attach to this complex.
+* Note that b/c there are different DNA pol and RNAP used in humans vs. bacteria, the *ori* and promoter sequences will be different across different taxa.
+This has consequences for lab experiments.

 ## Lecture 16: Finding a Specific Gene in the Library